 Section 508 Web Accessibility and Web Content Accessibility Guidelines (WCAG 2.0)

 Section 508 and WCAG 2.0 are both standards by which the web is made accessible to persons with disabilities.
 Section 508 is mandated by the federal government as part of the Rehabilitation Act of 1973, as amended by the Workforce Investment Act of 1998.
 Although the law applies only to federal agencies, its guidelines should ideally be followed by all websites.
 Additionally, WCAG was implemented in 1999 by the Web Accessibility Initiative (WAI), which was formed by the World Wide Web Consortium (W3C) to bring accessibility considerations into development.
 These two sets of rules and guidelines are very similar, and this guide will assist you in making your website compliant.

 If you are interested in doing further reading on this topic, we have provided a list of sources and resources at the bottom of this guide.
-Digital Strategy and Development can assist with helping you implement any of these requirements on your site.
+Digital Strategies can assist with helping you implement any of these requirements on your site.

 - Your site must provide a text equivalent for every non-text element.
 This includes graphics, animations, scripts, buttons, sounds, audio and video.
 Vanderbilt’s OmniUpdate Content Management System requires users to do this when uploading images or multimedia.
 If your site is in WordPress, you must do this manually.
 We encourage users to think about the text they are using to describe the images they upload in order to make it as descriptive and informative as possible.
 The exception to this rule is if the non-text content is for decoration, visual formatting, or is invisible.